 - New Hampshire Medical Society

 What is Neuro-Ophthalmology?

-More than 30% of your brain is related to vision-related activities.
-Neuro-ophthalmologists care for visual problems that are related to the nervous system.
+Nearly 50% of your brain is related to vision-related activities.
+Neuro-ophthalmologists care for those visual problems that are related to the brain and remainder of the nervous system.
 These include disorders such as:

 - Multiple sclerosis